S/Sgt. Robert E. Peterson

 not indicate what the illness was or when he was

-Bob was transferred to Bilibid Prison outside of Manila because of malnutrition.
-He remained at Bilibid until April 1943, when he was returned to Cabanatuan.
+Medical records kept at Bilibid Prison indicate that he was admitted to the hospital suffering from pilonidal cyst on his tail bone while he was on the detail.
+He remained at Bilibid until May 17, 1943, when he was returned to Cabanatuan.
 During his time as a POW, in addition to malnutrition, he also suffered from dysentery, beriberi, and pneumonia.

 On August 13 1943, the POWs were taken, by train, to the Port Area of Manila.
 The POWs were boarded onto the Noto Maru on August 25th, and packed into one hold.
 The ship sailed, as part of a four ship convoy, on the 27th but dropped anchor off Bataan.
 On its trip to Formosa depth charges were dropped since American submarines were believed to be in the area of the ships.
 During the voyage, the prisoners heard a "bang" under the ship.
 They assumed that it was a torpedo from an American submarine.